PD & Instruction

 In this timely workshop, you will learn

-• What procedures you can and should take in the event you are threatened or injured by a student
+• What procedures you should follow in the event you are threatened or injured by a student

 • Why it’s important to report any injuries or threats of harm to your principal and what reporting options are available to you

-• How the new challenging behavior law may help to address behavior issues
+• How the new challenging behavior law may help address behavior issues

 • What your association can do to help you take whatever steps are appropriate to protect your rights as an employee, including measures to provide a safer workplace for everyone in the building